ProjetPP/PPP-QuestionParsing-Grammatical/README.md

 ## Introduction

-The purpose of the Question Parsing is to transform questions into trees of triples, as described into [our datamodel](https://github.com/ProjetPP/Documentation/blob/master/data-model.md), which can be handled by backend modules.
+The purpose of this Question Parsing module is to transform questions into trees of triples, as described into [our datamodel](https://github.com/ProjetPP/Documentation/blob/master/data-model.md), which can be handled by backend modules.

 For instance, we aim at producing the triple `(Rwanda,president,?)` from the question `Who is the president of Rwanda?`.
 The formal representation of this triple is:
 ```